harrytallbelt/blog/content/post/color.md

 </figcaption>
 </figure>

 Our 3 sets of cones reduce any spectral flux curve $$\Phi_e(\lambda)$$ down to a triplet of three numbers $$(S, M, L)$$, and every distinct $$(S, M, L)$$ triplet will be a distinct color!
 This is pretty convenient, because (0.02, 0.12, 0.16) is much easier to communicate than a complicated continuous function.
-For the mathematically inclined, our eyes are doing a dimensional reduction from an infinite dimensional space into 3 dimensions, which is pretty damn cool thing to be able to do subconsciously.
+For the mathematically inclined, our eyes are doing a dimensional reduction from an infinite dimensional space into 3 dimensions, which is a pretty damn cool thing to be able to do subconsciously.

 This $$(S, M, L)$$ triplet is, in fact, our first example of a **color space**.